pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

         'l\xa1=R\xcap\xc8\x83\xe0\xf0\xbb\x10\x1eBZ\x89\xe8bM\xe5\x1d\xb2\xd29%\x93\xafj\x84\x11\x80\x90'

-    If the backend doesn't support the requested ``algorithm`` an :class:`~cryptography.exceptions.UnsupportedHash` exception will be raised.
+    If the backend doesn't support the requested ``algorithm`` an :class:`~cryptography.exceptions.UnsupportedAlgorithm` exception will be
+    raised.

     Keep in mind that attacks against cryptographic hashes only get stronger with time, and that often algorithms that were once thought to be strong,